13047826/Turtlebot_Sensors-Control/README.md

   - We can also add other sensors such as laserscan
     ![image](https://github.com/13047826/Turtlebot_Sensors-Control/assets/88377568/ce726c78-7751-4339-a4b2-93e8815009cd)

-3. To run teleoperate the Leader Turtlebot3, launch the following in a new terminal:
+3. To teleoperate the Leader Turtlebot3, launch the following in a new terminal:
   - `rosrun teleop_twist_keyboard teleop_twist_keyboard.py /cmd_vel:=/Leader/cmd_vel`
     ![image](https://github.com/13047826/Turtlebot_Sensors-Control/assets/88377568/534dc46c-7a21-4ab9-a35e-466b5f25dbd4)